Few-Shot Object Detection: A Comprehensive Survey: Comparison between Meta Learning and Transfer Learning

 In~\autoref{tab:voc}, we list benchmark results of the described approaches for the PASCAL VOC dataset.
-Additionally, we characterize each approach.
-As we can see, most approaches utilize a Faster R-CNN~\cite{FasterRCNN-neurips2015} detector with ResNet-101~\cite{ResNet-cvpr2016} as backbone.
-Furthermore, we report whether the results are averaged over multiple runs as proposed by Wang~\etal~\cite{TFA-icml2020}, as otherwise results for a single run might be cherry-picked.
+We split the table according to whether the results are given for a singe run or averaged over multiple runs as proposed by Wang~\etal~\cite{TFA-icml2020}.
+Approaches that give results for both evaluation protocols are marked with "$\longleftarrow$" to act as anchors for comparison.
+The performance gap between the two evaluation protocols is not negligible and shows that the averaged results are more reliable.
+Furthermore, we also denote whether finetuning on $\Dnovel$ is required or if the results are achieved by simply meta-testing.
+Each approach is characterized by a small symbol at the front.
 In general, both transfer learning and dual-branch meta learning approaches can achieve similar results.

-The best results are achieved by the transfer learning approach UniT, which, however, additionally receives image-level supervision and, thus, follows an easier evaluation protocol.
-Within all other approaches, which do not use this additional information, DeFRCN~\cite{DeFRCN-iccv2021} and Meta-DETR~\cite{MetaDETR-arxiv2021} perform best.
-The transfer learning approach DeFRCN modifies the loss function for the detector's backbone to control the gradient flow from the RPN and ROI head to the backbone.
-Therefore, in DeFRCN the backbone can be finetuned during the second training phase on $\Dnovel$ as well.
-Moreover, in DeFRCN an additional branch is used for score refinement to reduce false positive classifications.
-The dual-branch meta learning approach Meta-DETR~\cite{MetaDETR-arxiv2021} excels by utilizing a transformer-based architecture with attention mechanisms.
-For Meta-DETR the performance on base categories was reported as well.
-DeFRCN also provides results after finetuning on both novel and base categories, which however impedes performance on novel categories.

-Some meta learning approaches can simply be applied to $\Dnovel$ without requiring finetuning.
-Here, the best approaches are SQMG~\cite{SQMG-cpvr2021} and MM-FSOD~\cite{MM-FSOD-arxiv2020}.
-Both apply several concepts for improving the performance, as shown in~\autoref{fig:dual-branch-meta-categories}: They increase the discriminative power of support features, aggregate several support images in an advanced manner, and use a category-agnostic bounding box computation.
-SQMG additionally aggregates features before the RPN and incorporates spatial information into aggregation.
+The main characteristics of the best performing approaches are summarized at the end of \autoref{sec:meta-learning-dual-branch} for dual-branch meta learning and \autoref{sec:transfer-learning} for transfer learning.

 Although it is very commonly used, according to Michaelis~\etal~\cite{ClosingGeneralizationGap-arxiv2020}, the PASCAL VOC dataset is too easy: With a dual-branch meta learning approach and uninformative all-black support images, they are still able to locate the novel objects and reach a $mAP_{50}$ of 33.2.
 However, we want to highlight that in general objects do not simply need to be \emph{located} but also \emph{classified}, i.e., detectors need to also determine which category is present in the image.